 Huashan 1914 Creative Park

-Once an abandoned factory, now a creative park full of museums, exhibits, trendy cafes and restaurants, and even an upside down house!
-Huashan 1914 Creative Park is a great place to spend an afternoon especially if you have kids.
-While we were visiting there was a Where’s Waldo exhibit and a Studio Ghibli exhibit that we actually saw in Seoul two years ago!
-We were most intrigued by the upside down house this time though!
+While we were visiting there was a Where’s Waldo exhibit and a Studio Ghibli exhibit that we actually saw in Seoul during our time living there.
+We were most intrigued by the upside-down house this time though!

 No. 1, Section 1, Bade Rd, Zhongzheng District, Taipei City, Taiwan 100